iVis-at-Bilkent/cytoscape.js-edge-editing/README.md

 ## Important Note

- To use this extension you should include 'cytoscape.js-context-menus' extension.
+ To use this extension you must include 'cytoscape.js-context-menus' extension.
  Please see 'https://github.com/iVis-at-Bilkent/cytoscape.js-context-menus'.

 ## Description